CS196Illinois/lecture-notes-sp19/PythonBasics.md

 ```
 For this code, 3 will always be printed but 1 and 2 will only print if variable is true.

-Along with the if-statement, it is also important to understand `elif` and `else`.
-An `elif` condition allows you to statement a condition to test if the if-statement evaluates to false, try to see if the `elif` statement is true, if it is, then perform the actioo in the elif block.
+Along with the if-statement, it is also important to understand `elif` (the equilavent of an `else if` in java) and `else`.
+An `elif` condition allows you to provide an additional conditional statement to test if the if-statement evaluates to false.
+In the case the original if-statement is false, the `elif` condition will be tested and it is is true, then perform the action in the elif block.
 The `else` path is the one that will be taken if none of the `if` or `elif` conditions hold.
 Note that you cannot have an `else` or `elif` without the original if-statement.
 An example is as follows.
 ```python
 if number == 1:
   print('hello')